$\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras: -derivations of Lie algebras and transposed Poisson algebras

-The main example of $\frac{1}{2}$-derivations is the multiplication on an element from the basic field.
-Let us denote such $\frac{1}{2}$-derivations as trivial $\frac{1}{2}$-derivations.
-As follows from the following Theorem, we are not interested in trivial $\frac{1}{2}$-derivations.
+The main example of $\frac{1}{2}$-derivations is the multiplication by an element from the ground field.
+Let us call such $\frac{1}{2}$-derivations as trivial $\frac{1}{2}$-derivations.
+As it follows from the following theorem we are not interested in trivial $\frac{1}{2}$-derivations.

 \begin{theorem} Let ${\mathfrak L}$ be a Lie algebra without non-trivial $\frac{1}{2}$-derivations.
 Then every transposed Poisson algebra structure defined on ${\mathfrak L}$ is trivial. \end{theorem}